dedotfi/defi/README.md

 - **No promotions**.
 Do you want to share some news about an interesting project or breakthrough?
 Great, but direct promotions that don't provide any additional value to the community will not be allowed.

 ## Who is behind de.fi
-The de.fi initiative, website and this repository is supported with :heart: by [AAVE](https://aave.com), but the goal is to gather all the Decentralized Finance participants around it, sharing, thinking and moving the field forward together
+The de.fi initiative belongs to everyone.
+The website and this repository is maintained with :heart: by [AAVE](https://aave.com), but the goal is to gather all the Decentralized Finance participants around it, sharing, thinking and moving the field forward together.